Do Hair Fibers Wash Out? How They Remove and What to Expect

 Full water immersion washes fibers out completely.
 Hair fibers are not waterproof and are not designed for swimming or aquatic activity.

-Why Cotton Formulas Hold Better in Moisture
+Why Cotton Formulas Hold Better and Rinse Cleaner

 A standard shampoo wash removes hair fibers completely.
 No clarifying shampoo, no special removal product, and no unusual technique is needed.
 Regular shampoo is more than sufficient.